thisishuey/project-phoenix/tickets/milestone-6/04-deployment.md

-# Execute Production Deployment
+# Coordinate Production Deployment

 ## Description
-Plan and execute the production deployment of the visitor management system, including the cutover from the old system.
+Plan and coordinate the production deployment of the new system, including the cutover from the old system.

 ## Acceptance Criteria